amills25/fishing-hooks/src/pseudocode.md

 4. When the user clicks "add to cart" on a product(s), add it to the cart (A user should be able to add more than 1 item to their cart at a time)

+-   Can only view cart if there are items in the cart
+-   Can't remove item from cart if it isn't in cart

 -   Shows items in cart array displayed as card